Excavators, contractors & homeowners: Call 811 before digging

-In recognition of this, Gov. Andrew Cuomo proclaimed April as “Safe Digging Month” in New York.
+In recognition of this, Gov. Kathy Hochul has proclaimed April as “Safe Digging Month” in New York.

-The keys to preventing damage to underground facilities are the two “one-call notification systems” that serve as communication links between contractors/excavators and the operators of underground facilities (local utilities/municipalities).
-New York 811 is the one-call notification system serving New York City and Long Island, and Dig Safely New York is the other, serving the remainder of the state.
-When calling from inside the areas served, either can be reached by simply dialing 811.
-In addition, both one-call centers allow local requests to be submitted at any time through web-based ticket entry.
+The keys to preventing damage to underground facilities are the two “one-call notification systems” that serve as communication links between contractors/excavators and the operators of underground facilities (local utilities and municipalities).
+New York 811 is the one-call notification system serving New York City and Long Island, and UDig NY serves the remainder of the state (Westchester County and north).
+When calling from inside the areas served, either can be reached by dialing 811.
+In addition, both one-call centers allow locate requests to be submitted at any time through web-based ticket entry, or through use of their toll-free number.
 Use of the one-call centers is free.

-A press release stated the PSC, which oversees electric and telecommunication utilities, as well as nearly 100,000 miles of natural gas and hazardous liquid pipelines transporting much-needed energy across the state to consumers, “prides itself on its zealous safety oversight.
-The commission’s rigorous review of utilities’ natural gas and hazardous liquid infrastructure and operations exceeds federal requirements, and includes prescribing aggressive safety performance metrics, holding utilities financially accountable to meet standards, and conducting thousands of incident investigations.
-The commission’s team of highly trained employees closely monitors utility activity daily to ensure compliance.”
+The commission, which oversees electric and telecommunication utilities, as well as nearly 100,000 miles of natural gas and hazardous liquid pipelines transporting much-needed energy across the state to consumers, prides itself on its zealous safety oversight.
+The commission’s rigorous review of utilities’ natural gas and hazardous liquid infrastructure and operations exceeds federal requirements, and includes prescribing aggressive safety performance metrics and conducting thousands of incident investigations.
+On a daily basis, the commission’s team of highly trained employees closely monitors utility activity to ensure compliance.